-What is the purpose of studying history?
-Surely one of the most significant aims is to apply the wisdom of the past to the present and to the future.
-We learn about past societies, economies, and cultures, about the people who succeeded within them, and sometimes about those who failed.
-This knowledge is then utilized for our own growth.
+What is the meaning of studying history?
+Surely one of the most significant aims is to apply the wisdom of the past to the present, and to the future.
+We learn about the societies, economies, and cultures of the past, the people who succeeded in them, and sometimes those who failed, and make use of this knowledge for our own growth.

-By learning about the history of the academic institution "Ritsumeikan," we can gain an understanding of the spirit of our university and the knowledge passed down within it, and use that understanding to build our future.
-We hope you will join us on this journey to learn about the path that Ritsumeikan has taken, and move with us towards the future that Honorary Chancellor Suekawa Hiroshi envisioned in his words "believe in the future, live for the future."
+By learning about the history of the academic institution "Ritsumeikan," we can gain an understanding of the spirit of our university and the knowledge passed down within it, and use that understanding to power our future.
+We hope you will join us on this journey along the path that Ritsumeikan has taken to date, and into the future that Honorary Chancellor Suekawa Hiroshi envisioned, so we can "believe in the future, to live for the future."